 For help weeding out scams and finding the best places to pick up texting gigs, keep reading.
 We’ve found four legitimate ways to make money texting.

-1Q is a question and answer company that pays you for your responses.
-The texts you get on your phone are either market research questions, or an offer or coupon.
+1Q is a company that pays you for answering questions.
+The texts you get on your phone are either market research questions, an offer, or a coupon.
 The messages are sent using the 1Q app or by text using your native messaging platform.

 Each question or offer is known as an Askvert.
 Each Askvert has a payout of 25 or 50 cents.
-Responding to the message will result in cash sent to your PayPal account.
+Responding to the message will send cash to your PayPal account.